dschnare/binderjs/Reference.md

         properties: {
             property: {
-                create(model, owner): A function that returns an object that will be used to create a binder property via BINDER.makeProperty().
-If the object returned is a POJO object then it will be used as the options for the call to makeProperty().
+                create(model, owner): A function that returns an object that will be used to create a binder property via BINDER.mkProperty().
+If the object returned is a POJO object then it will be used as the options for the call to mkProperty().
 This function will be called when attaching properties for native values or arrays to a model.
 This will not be called if the object being processed is a JSON/POJO object, instead the property will just be the object.